 The way forward

-The World Needs Vaccines Against STIs
+The World Needs Vaccines to Protect Against STIs

 Vaccines currently exist for only two common STIs – HPV and hepatitis B. The development of vaccines, and other biomedical interventions such as diagnostics and pre- and post-exposure prophylaxis, could invigorate efforts to address the global problem of STIs.